 Unscrew the cap of the bottle, put a layer of plastic wrap over the top, then screw the cap back on to keep the plastic in place.
 This will help prevent the leaks that happen when lids get loose or start to come off.

 When flying, you can reduce the risks posed by air expansion by removing air from inside your toiletry bottles prior to boarding.

 If you’re returning home and the bottles are mostly empty, it might be better to toss them instead of risking an explosion.

 Keeping your toiletries inside a plastic bag is a good idea (and necessary if you’re going through airport security).
 But it’s also a good idea to add another layer of protection between them and your suitcase.
 You can never guarantee that nothing will leak, but you can make sure that if there is a leak, it won’t get everywhere.

-Use a plastic travel case, a waterproof packing cube, or even a second plastic bag to help contain potential leaks.
+Use a toiletry travel case, a waterproof packing cube, or even a second plastic bag to help contain potential leaks.
 You can also put every item in an individual plastic bag before putting them in a larger bag or travel case.